flexile-white-logo

 FOTOMAN 617: I LIKE SIMPLE

-Pictured above is my Fotoman 6×17 with a Fujinon SW 90/8 lens and its detachable viewfinder in the lower right corner of the graphic.
-This viewfinder is compatible with most Fotoman 6×17 cameras, and its frame is explicitly for a 90mm lens.
-I rarely use the viewfinder on the camera, opting for the ground glass or the Mark II Artist’s Viewfinder app on my cell phone when I need precise framing.
+Pictured above is my Fotoman 6×17 with a Fujinon SW 90/8 lens, and its detachable viewfinder is shown in the lower right corner of the graphic.
+This viewfinder is compatible with most Fotoman 6×17 cameras and is specifically framed for a 90mm lens.
+I rarely use the viewfinder on the camera, opting instead for the ground glass or the Mark II Artist’s Viewfinder app on my cell phone when I need precise framing.

-While my Fotoman kit is somewhat heavy to carry around the landscape, especially when I don’t know where to find a composition, exploring with its detachable viewfinder is a breeze.
+While my Fotoman kit is somewhat heavy to carry around the landscape, especially when I’m scouting for a composition, exploring with its detachable viewfinder is a breeze.
 Once I identify a scene I want to capture, I return to my vehicle, set the camera on the tripod, and walk back to the shooting location—no need to drag the entire kit with me.
-Without its detachable viewfinder that closely matches the lens and format, this process would be much more cumbersome.
+Without its detachable viewfinder, which closely matches the lens and format, this process would be much more cumbersome.

 [ FOTOMAN 6×17 + RODENSTOCK 90/6.8 + ILFORD FP4+ ]